ByronPhung/hardware-accelerated-dna-matching-and-variation-detection/README.md

-# DnaMatchingAndVariationDetection
+# Hardware-Accelerated DNA Matching and Variation Detection Using a FPGA
-Basic C++ implementation of doing simple DNA sequence matching and variation detection.
-This software will serve as a baseline to compare performance numbers to the same functionalities implemented on a FPGA.
+This project is part of a senior project being pursued at Cal Poly Pomona to use a FPGA to hardware-accelerate DNA sequence matching and variation detection.
+Software will be used to serve as a working performance baseline while the final implementation will be using Verilog to simulate hardware performance